Posted on May 2, 2023

 Once your orthodontist has put the braces on your teeth or given you clear aligners to wear, you must follow their professional instructions.
 For example, if you wear clear aligners but you don’t wear them for the allotted 22 hours a day, they won’t show results as quickly as they should.
 In the case of traditional braces, there are certain foods you should avoid to ensure you don’t damage the brackets.
 For example, your orthodontist will advise you to avoid sticky or extremely hard food like taffy or ice.
 If you damage the brackets, you can set back your treatment completion time.

 The type of braces your orthodontist recommends usually correlates with just how severe your issue is.
 The more severe it is, the longer it will take for treatment to complete.
-For example, when you use clear aligners, you may only have to wear them for about 12 months.
-However, according to the American Association of Orthodontics, traditional braces may take up to two years as they treat your severe bite and alignment concerns.

 Luckily, adults and kids have many options for treating their orthodontic issues.
 From lingual braces to clear aligners to traditional braces, there are many ways to correct an overbite, crowded teeth, or extra space in your mouth.
 If you’re ready to get the smile you desire, contact Orthodontics LA today for your braces treatment.